pranigopu/appliedStatistics/expansion/QP-Quantifying Probability.md

 A probability measure is the formalisation of probability as a kind of measure.
 Often denoted as $\mathbb{P}$, a probability measure is a measure that maps each subset of a given set to a real value from $0$ to $1$ called "probability mass", with the probability mass of the set as a whole being $1$.
 Given that it formalises the concept of the probability of outcomes of a given random process, it is clear that the way mapping between outcomes and probabilities is done depends on the random process in question.
 This reinforces the fact that "probability measure" as such is a kind of measure, i.e. as such, it refers to a class of measures; a probability measure $\mathbb{P}$ applied to a particular random process represents a particular _distribution_ of probabilities.
 To rephrase, **_a probability distribution is a probability measure applied to a particular random process_**.

 ## 2. Studying populations with probability
 Now, we shall define (if necessary) and integrate the concepts of population, random process, sample and random sample.
-We do this to integrate the idea of probability to the wider concept of studying non-enumerable classes of entities or events using data.
-Why is this necessary?
+We do this to integrate the idea of probability to the wider concept of studying non-enumerable classes of entities or events using data, thus integrating probability to the study of statistics in a wider sense.
+Why is this relevant?
 <br><br>

 A non-enumerable class is one whose members cannot all be studied, making the class "unlimited", either only in practice or in both theory and practice.
 To study the nature of the members of a non-enumerable class as a whole (i.e. in general), we need to make generalisations, through either induction or statistics (i.e. measurements on raw data); the statistical approach is weaker, but in many cases, it is the only approach that can be taken.
 When we need to study a non-enumerable class using the data of samples drawn from it, we deal with uncertainty about the characteristics of the class as a whole.
 This is because samples are particulars; using data alone without induction, universals can only be approximated from particulars (_universals also cannot be deduced from particulars_).
 Hence, drawing and measuring samples from the population is part of a random process, which makes probability measures the right tools to study such a class further in such a context.